hdbeukel/james/README.md

 The James framework consists of several modules:

  - [James Core Module][1]: as its name suggests, this module contains the core components of the framework.
-It includes general concepts modeling problems, objectives, constraints, solutions, search engines, etc.
+It includes general concepts modeling problems, objectives, constraints, search algorithms, etc.

    A number of generic optimization algorithms are provided out-of-the-box, including many metaheuristics such as random descent, steepest descent, tabu search, variable neighbourhood search, parallel tempering, etc. Exhaustive search is also included, which is of course only feasible for problems with a reasonable small search space.